 Take This Job

 Have you ever had a job you hated so much that you were afraid to go to sleep at night because you know the next morning is coming fast and you’ll have to face it again?

 Or maybe you don’t hate your job but money is so tight that you have to go in no matter how sick you might be.
 Not everyone gets sick pay.

 Ideally, everyone would have a job that they love, doing what they want to do.

-That’s not realistic for everyone and I think most of us can be largely satisfied if our job is bearable; that the work has some meaning, we (mostly) get along with our colleagues, the pay is enough to pay all of our bills and have some savings.
+That’s not realistic for everyone and I think most of us can be largely satisfied if our job is bearable; that the hard work has some meaning, we (mostly) get along with our colleagues, the pay is enough to pay all of our monthly expenses and have some savings.

 But that isn’t the reality for everyone.

 If you have a job that doesn’t provide any of that and is sucking the life out of you, you feel stuck.
 No one should spend a third of their day in complete misery.

 When people dream about having money, it’s often the things they would buy that they fantasize about.
 But material things are not the best part of having money, not even if you have a garage full of Lambos.

 Money can buy choices and choices mean freedom.